 - Lemon slices

-- Prepare the tzatziki.
-Meanwhile, prepare the tzatziki.
+- Prepare the tzatziki: Meanwhile, prepare the low FODMAP tzatziki.
 Cover and refrigerate until ready to serve.
 Stir before serving.

-- Cook the quinoa.
-Once the chicken thighs have marinated overnight and you are ready to start cooking, cook quinoa, either using my Instant Pot Quinoa instructions or by following the instructions on the package for the stove top.
+- Cook the quinoa: Once the chicken thighs have marinated overnight and you are ready to start cooking, cook quinoa, either using my Easy Low FODMAP Instant Pot Quinoa instructions or by following the instructions on the package for the stove top.

-- This Chicken Shawarma Quinoa Bowl recipe works great for meal prep.
+- Meal prep: This Low FODMAP Grilled Chicken Shawarma Quinoa Bowl recipe works great for meal prep.
 For the best results, marinate the chicken the night prior to cooking.
 You can also make the tzatziki, chop the produce, and cook the quinoa the night prior and simply reheat the quinoa in the microwave the next day (or eat it cold if that is to your liking).

 - Cooking times and nutritional information only includes that for the chicken shawarma and chopped produce and does not include information for the tzatziki and quinoa.
 Please see those respective posts for cooking time and nutritional information.